its-aavanthika/Dog-Tail-Curvature-Analyzer/README.md

 # Diagrams

 ![Workflow]![alt text](<WhatsApp Image 2025-08-02 at 07.40.07 (1).jpeg>)
-This the workflow of the project
+This is the workflow of the project.

 ### Project Demo
 # Video